Skip Navigation

 Why do oil prices affect the stock market?

 Oil prices affect the stock market because energy is a major cost for transportation, manufacturing, farming, and travel.
-Higher oil prices can raise company costs and consumer prices.
-That can pressure profits and change how investors value stocks.
+Higher oil prices can raise company costs and consumer prices, while falling prices can ease them.
+That can move profits and change how investors value stocks.

 Can an oil shock cause inflation?